dieterich-lab/QutRNA/Readme.md

 ### Examples

 We provide a data set to explore the pipeline.
-Neccessary data for **S.pombe** was deposited in the repository under `data`:
+Necessary data for **S.pombe** was deposited in the repository under `data`:

 * S.pombe tRNAAsp IVT and
 * S.pombe tRNAAsp IVT Q.